mongodb/laravel-mongodb/README.md

     return $this->embedsMany('Book', 'local_key');

 Embedded relations will return a Collection of embedded items instead of a query builder.
-To allow a more query-like behavior, embedded relations will return a modified version of the Collection class with support for the following **additional** operations:
+To allow a more query-like behavior, a modified version of the Collection class is used, with support for the following **additional** operations:

  - where($key, $operator, $value)
  - whereIn($key, $values) and whereNotIn($key, $values)